flindersuni/DeepThoughtHPC-docs/docs/source/Storage/storageusage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 Only *transient files* should live on /local.
 Anything that your job is currently working on should be on /local.
 Once your job has finished with these files, they should be copied (or moved) to /scratch.
 The directory you were working in on /local should then cleaned, removing all files.

+The HPC creates a /local directory for you per job that can be used in your SLURM scripts.
+This is covered in more detail in `SLURM Temporary Directories`_.

 ===========
 /RDrive